Diego Poyet: Loan Spells from West Ham United

 On 7 November 2014, Poyet joined Huddersfield Town of the Championship on a one-month youth loan until 6 December 2014.
-He was signed by Powell, his former manager at Charlton.
+He was signed by Chris Powell, his former manager at Charlton.
 The day after he signed, Poyet was an unused substitute as Huddersfield lost 3–1 away at Fulham.
 He made his début on 22 November at the John Smith's Stadium, playing the full 90 minutes in a goalless draw against Sheffield Wednesday.
 He played the next game against Bolton Wanderers, but was not included in their 2–1 win over Brentford, and returned to West Ham at the end of his loan.

 On 19 August 2015, Poyet signed on a season-long loan deal with Championship side Milton Keynes Dons.
 He made his debut three days later, playing the entirety of a goalless draw away to Reading.
 Since joining the club, Poyet began to establish himself in the starting eleven, playing in the midfield position.
 By December, however, he had been receiving little playing time due to a similar playing style to team regular and vice-captain, Darren Potter, as well as, his own injury concern.
 His loan spell with Milton Keynes Dons was cut short in January 2016 by manager Karl Robinson.
 By the time Poyet left the club, he made twenty appearances in all competitions.

 On 4 January 2016, Poyet returned to Charlton on a loan spell until the end of the season, regaining his old number 39 jersey.
 Five days later on 9 January 2016, he played the first game of that loan, featuring for the entirety of a 2–1 loss at Colchester United in the FA Cup.
 Three days later on 12 January 2016, Poyet played the first Championship game of the spell, falling 5–0 at Huddersfield Town.
 However, he found his first team opportunities limited under the management of José Riga.
 Both of the teams he was loaned to ended the season with relegation to League One.
 At the end of the 2015–16 season, Poyet went on to make six appearances in all competitions.
 Following this, he returned to his parent club.